jjmorgannet/jjmorgannet.github.io/_pages/talks.md

 ## Selected Professional Presentations

-* **Morgan, J. J.** (2026).
+* **Morgan, J. J.** (2026, October).
 Not that different: Examining liberal and conservative criminal justice reform movements.
 Training presented at the Western Region Reentry Summit, Reno, NV.
-* **Morgan, J. J.** (Chair), Fields, L., & Mendis, L. (2026).
+* **Morgan, J. J.** (Chair), Fields, L., & Mendis, L. (2026, September).
 Don't call me a felon: Rewriting the language of crime coverage.
 Training presented at the Society of Professional Journalists Annual Meeting, Columbus, OH.
 * **Morgan, J. J.** (2026).
 Enemy of the state: Breaking through the barrier of systemic distrust.
 Plenary talk presented at the Ohio Justice & Policy Center Justice Symposium, Columbus, OH.
 * **Morgan, J. J.** & Hickman, D. (2026).
 Moving beyond referrals: Best practices for building multidisciplinary teams for reentry.
 Training presented at the National Conference on Higher Education in Prison, Cleveland, OH.
 * **Morgan, J. J.** (2026).
 A national census of victim-offender dialogue programs in American prisons: Initial results.
 Paper presented at the Academy of Criminal Justice Sciences Annual Meeting, Philadelphia, PA.